The Everest was officially announced in September 2019 and has continually promised to be released sometime in 2020.

-This flagship Converge Everest model provides improved long-range dual-band Wi-Fi capabilities operating at the peak of FCC Wi-Fi power limits, and also offers integrated cellular with ample future expansion and evolution potential.
+This flagship Everest model provides improved long-range dual-band Wi-Fi capabilities operating at the peak of FCC Wi-Fi power limits, and also offers integrated cellular with ample future expansion and evolution potential.

 WiFiRanger describes Everest this way: